execution-flows/flow-compose/README.md

 > Example tests:
 > * [test_flow_with_configuration_as_dictionary.py](tests/test_flow_with_configuration_as_dictionary.py)

 Handling a configuration as a dictionary opens all kinds of possibilities.
-But remember: the Python interpreter loads flow configuration during module loading time, not run time.
+Remember: the Python interpreter loads flow configuration during module loading time, not run time.

 ## Reference